-This list of rules is the product of experience and is designed to keep the course effective and convenient for everyone.
-Therefore the rules that are outlined here will be followed with no exceptions (in order to preserve fairness all exceptions would have to be offered to everyone, and this is neither feasible nor possible).

-- Class attendance is required.
-Attendance will be taken each class at a time chosen by the instructor. - Students are required to arrive to class on time.
-Showing up late disturbs the natural flow of the lecture and affects everyone's experience.
-Usually, up to 10 minutes of "grace period" is allowed.
-However, if students choose to show up 10 minutes into class on a regular basis, this rule will be reviewed and no one will be allowed in after the start of the class. - •Once you receive an invitation to the course website (or obtain the registration code), make sure to set up your profile in such a way that it would be possible for the instructor to identify you use your name (as it is in the Lincoln University records) as your primary ID and your Lincoln University email as you secondary ID as well as a profile photo. - Submissions of home assignments will be conducted via the course website only (Canvas Instructure).
+- This list of rules is the product of experience and is designed to keep the course effective and convenient for everyone.
+Therefore the rules that are outlined here will be followed with no exceptions (in order to preserve fairness all exceptions would have to be offered to everyone, and this is neither feasible nor possible). - Class attendance is required.
+Attendance will be taken each class at a time chosen by the instructor.
+Students are required to arrive to class on time.
+Showing up late disturbs the natural flow of the lecture and affects everyone's experience. - Usually, up to 10 minutes of "grace period" is allowed.
+However, if students choose to show up 10 minutes into class on a regular basis, this rule will be reviewed and no one will be allowed in after the start of the class. - Submissions of home assignments will be conducted via the course website only (Canvas Instructure).
 Absolutely no hard copy or email submissions will be accepted!
 The acceptable format for assignment submission is .txt, .doc, .docx, and .pdf. - •All quizzes, exams, assignments and projects must be completed and handed in on time.
 Late submissions will result in lower grade (each day of delay costs 2% points).
 This rule will be strictly enforced.
-Since all assignments are available on the website, the fact that you have not been in class when the assignment was given cannot be used as an excuse to submit it later.

-For those joining the class later: all assignments have to be submitted within the first week of registering for the class.
+Since all assignments are available on the website, the fact that you have not been in class when the assignment was given cannot be used as an excuse to submit it later. - •For those joining the class later: all assignments have to be submitted within the first week of registering for the class.
 After that, not submitted assignments will result in F.

-- Midterm exams and in-class assignments cannot be made up. - •No cheating and no plagiarism, please!
+- •Midterm/Final exams and in-class assignments cannot be made up. - •No cheating and no plagiarism, please!
 Detected cheating/plagiarism will result in "F" for the assignment.
 (This rule is very strictly enforced, no exceptions!). - •All grades will be made available to students through the course website.